AndrewEmad14/ITIDocs/Java/Notes.md

     Beware though the args may be empty so you have to check for the size of the args using .length (an attribute for arrays that gives )

+# Weird Modifiers

+    Native : Marks a method whose implementation is written in non-Java code (usually C/C++) via JNI.
+Cannot be abstract and native together
+    Transient : Prevents a field from being serialized.Used for security or derived data Volatile:Ensures visibility of variable changes across threads.	•	Reads always get the latest written value . visibility only
+    Synchronized: Provides mutual exclusion and thread safety.atomicity + visiblity

 # taking input

     java.util.Scanner